 The Iowa estate planner dutifully gathered information about all of Count Dracula’s many assets.
-While discussing real estate holdings, however, the Iowa estate planner inexplicably failed to inquire as to whether Drac owned real estate in any other states.
+While discussing real estate holdings, however, the Iowa estate planner inexplicably failed to inquire as to whether Dracula owned real estate with his wife, in any other states.

 [Angry mob shouts in disbelief]

 Given our limited space I will only provide the most basic of oversimplifications.
 Simply put, states with community property follow a rule that all assets acquired during marriage are considered “community property.”
 While each community property state has its own unique and precise set of characterization rules, they all share the general rule that an asset acquired or given during marriage is presumed to be community property, until it is proven to be separate.